chrisgrieser/nvim-genghis/README.md

 ## Features
 - Commands for moving, renaming, creating, deleting, or, duplicating files and more.
 - Commands for copying the path or name of the current file in various formats.
 - All movement and renaming commands update `import` statements to the renamed file (if the LSP supports `workspace/willRenameFiles`).
 - Lightweight: no file management UI or file tree.
 - Various quality-of-life improvements like automatically keeping the extensions when no extension is given.
-- Fully written in lua and makes use of up-to-date nvim features `vim.ui.input`.
+- Fully written in lua and makes use of up-to-date nvim features like `vim.ui.input`.

 ## Installation and Setup